groenator/iptvboss-docker/README.md

 - Debian-based VNC server.
 - IPTVBoss application pre-installed.
+- Run the container as a non-root user and you can also change the user and group ID of the container.
+- Pre-configured VNC server with a default password.
+User can change the VNC settings by overriding the environment variables.
 - Automatically configuring the cron job for updating the tasks.
 - Cronitor.io integration for monitoring the cron job(optional)